GoogleCloudPlatform/opentelemetry-collector-builder-sample/deploy/gke/troubleshooting.md

 ## Troubleshooting deployment on GKE

+### Cluster running but not seeing metrics on Google Cloud Console

+If your cluster deployment is working fine, meaning all your pods are in a running state and `kubectl describe` does not show any issues, you can try running un `kubectl logs <pod_name> -n $OTEL_NAMESPACE` to figure out the exact cause for telemetry data not being exported to Google Cloud.

+Running this command will also show you if the telemetry data is being printed locally within the pod container.
+If not, then there might be an issue with the OpenTelemetry Collector configuration.
+This is likely if you udpated/modified the collector configuration.

+If the telemetry data is being printed locally, then most likely it is a permissions issue.
+You can verify this by looking at the errors within the logs.
+If this is the case, try following the steps mentioned in the below section - [Permission errors exporting telemetry](#permission-errors-exporting-telemetry).

 ### Permission errors exporting telemetry

 If the collector pod fails to export metrics/logs/traces to GCP, it may need to be authorized